sendgrid/docs/content/docs/ui/sending-email/warming-up-an-ip-address.md

 *To set up automated IP warmup in the UI:*

 1. Go to [Settings > IP Addresses](https://app.sendgrid.com/settings/ip_addresses).
-2. Click the action menu for the IP you want to warm up.
+2. Click the action menu for the IP you want to warmup.
 This brings up the **Edit Your Dedicated IP Address** screen.
 3. Select **Use Automated IP warmup**.
 4. Save the **Edit Your Dedicated IP Address** screen.

  ### 	Automated IP warmup API

-You can also put your IP address into warmup mode with our [Automated Warmup API]({{root_url}}/ui/sending-email/warming-up-an-ip-address/) - this automatically throttles traffic sent through your new IP according to our [warm up schedule]({{root_url}}/assets/IPWarmupSchedule.pdf).
+You can also put your IP address into warmup mode with our [Automated Warmup API]({{root_url}}/ui/sending-email/warming-up-an-ip-address/) - this automatically throttles traffic sent through your new IP according to our [warmup schedule]({{root_url}}/assets/IPWarmupSchedule.pdf).

 <call-out type="warning">

 When automatically warming up an IP, SendGrid limits the amount of email sent through that IP per hour.
 Any email requests that exceed this hourly limit will overflow to any other existing warm IPs on your account.
-If you do not have any other warm IPs, you should warm up your IP manually.
+If you do not have any other warm IPs, you should warmup your IP manually.

 </call-out>